-The blonde General shook his head.
-"Fine, Draco.
+Shaking his head, the blonde General relented, "Fine, Draco.
 Demote the poor guy."

 "Didn't meet with her."
 Draco confirmed.

-"What?" he questioned.
-"If not Cleopatra, who had you spoken to then?"
+"What?"
+Palaemon questioned.
+"If not Cleopatra, who had you spoken to?"

 "Ansem, the High Priest."
 Draco answered.
 "He made the conference interesting."